Most U.S. local governments opt to join $26 bln opioid settlement

 The deal aims to resolve thousands of lawsuits by state and local governments and future cases they could bring seeking to hold the companies responsible for an opioid abuse crisis that has led to hundreds of thousands of overdose deaths.

-The money is largely intended to fund treatment and other government programs to address the health crisis.
+The distributors agreed to pay up to $21 billion, while J&J agreed to pay up to $5 billion.
+The money is largely intended to fund treatment and other programs to address the health crisis.

-How much of the $26 billion the companies ultimately pay depends on state and local government participation.
+How much the companies ultimately pay depends on state and local government participation.
 About $10.7 billion was tied to local government participation.

 The companies have until Feb.
-25 to decide whether enough localities joined to proceed with the deal.
+25 to decide whether to proceed with the deal.

-He said 3,038 local governments that sued J&J opted into the deal along with 3,324 non-litigating ones.
+He said 3,038 local governments that sued J&J have joined the deal along with 3,324 non-litigating ones.

-Five states have declined to settle with all or some of the companies, including the state of Washington, which is in the midst of a trial in its bid to recover $95 billion from the distributors.

 (Reporting by Nate Raymond in Boston, Editing by Alexia Garamfalvi and Bill Berkrot)